 With their syndicated product catalog, SellerActive will pull in your listing data from other selling outlets and auto-map the content to easily transfer your listings to Walmart.
 Sellers who’ve already listed products directly from their seller account might be experiencing publishing issues, and it can be difficult to understand what the error is.
 SellerActive can pull in those listings and highlight exactly what needs to be fixed in order to get the listings published.

-Here are a few more tips to keep in mind when developing your listings and climbing your way to the top.
+Here are a few more tips to keep in mind when developing your listings and climbing your way to the top of the Walmart search results.

 Improve Your Listings